Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Results and Discussions

 \subsection{Position of Fermi level}

 In STM experiment, to access the $p$ orbitals, the Fermi level should be close to $p$ bands.
+In the Cu/CO system, the position of the Fermi level relative to the surface bands depends on CO-CO (cluster-cluster) spacing $a_0$~\cite{li2016designing,qiu2016designing,ma2017orbital}.
+In each unit cell of this artificial honeycomb lattice, the number of surface electrons is $S_0 \textrm{N}_e$, where $S_0=\sqrt{3}a_0^2/2$ is the area of unit cell, $\textrm{N}_e \approx 0.72\,\textrm{nm}^{-2}$ is the electron density of Cu surface states.
+The surface bands can be got by the muffin-tin model.
+We know that the total number of surface electrons is just the summation of all the surface states below Fermi level.
+With this relation, we can calculate the position of Fermi level relative to the surface bands, as a function of the CO-CO spacing.

-In the CO/Cu system, the position of the Fermi level depends on the lattice constant of the artificial honeycomb lattice $a_0$\cite{li2016designing,qiu2016designing,ma2017orbital}.
-In each unit cell of this artificial honeycomb lattice, the number of electrons is $\frac{\sqrt{3}a_0^2 \textrm{N}_e}{2}$, where $\textrm{N}_e \approx 0.72\,\textrm{nm}^{-2}$ is the electron density of Cu surface states.
-To let the Fermi level cross the $p$ bands, a rough estimation is $2.5\, \textrm{nm}< a_0 <4.4\,\textrm{nm}$, which is our suggested value of the further experiment.
-Note that, with different value of $a_0$, the band shape is similar, only the band width is different.
-In addition, it should be noted that the DFT calculation can not give a correct position of Fermi level.
-The reason may be that, in DFT simulation, CO molecules will obviously influence the position of Fermi level, since only few Cu layers are included in the calculation.
-In experiment, we can not expect that hundreds of CO molecules can modify the Fermi level of Cu bulk.
-In our DFT simulation, we set $a_0=2.04 \,$ nm, but the Fermi level is in the $p$ bands.
+Based on the principle above, we give a simple relation to estimate the required CO-CO spacing, with which one can let the Fermi level cross the $m$-th surface band.
+We know that a filled band corresponds to 2 electrons per unit cell (including spin up and spin down).
+Thus, if the Fermi level crosses the $m$-th surface band, we have $S_0 \textrm{N}_e \leq 2m < S_0 \textrm{N}_e+2$.
+To let the Fermi level cross the $p$ bands, the relation above give a rough estimation about $a_0$, $2.5\, \textrm{nm}< a_0 <4.4\,\textrm{nm}$, which is our suggested value of the further experiment.
+Note that, with different value of $a_0$, the surface band shape is similar, and only the band width is changed.
+This method to predict Fermi level was used in our previous work~\cite{qiu2016designing,ma2017orbital}, and is in good agreement with the experimental observation~\cite{slot2017experimental}.